 K-Cups aren’t wholesome for your wallet or the environment.

 A great alternative to coffee capsules or pods is a refillable insert like the My K-Cup – they allow you to fill your own capsule with the coffee and grind of your choice.
-Plus many of the companies producing capsule or pod coffee makers are proactive about research addressing their environmental issues (2).
+Plus many of the companies producing machines that use capsules or pods are proactive about research addressing their environmental issues (2).
 The company has also recently introduced recyclable capsules.

 If all this convinces you to choose a single serve coffee maker that works with ground coffee, there’s a world of beautiful beans waiting for you out there.

 Coffee Pods Vs. Coffee Capsules

 Though many reviewers and some brands use the terms pod and capsule interchangeably, they, in fact, refer to two distinct coffee ground containers.
 Capsules are the small plastic cups favored like Nespresso, among others.
 When slotted into a machine, the machine pierces them before running hot pressurized hot water through the capsule.

 Capsules are convenient and they are sealed, meaning their contents stay a little fresher over long periods of time – if you are a sporadic coffee drinker, choose capsules (preferably reusable ones!).